xcp-ng/xcp-ng-org/docs/project/development-process/pull-requests.md

 - introduce something only to remove it later
 - require readers to reconstruct what happened

+Reviewers may need to review pull requests commit by commit, in order to digest larger changes as smaller chunks and provide a more pertinent review.
+And a clean git history inside the PR branch is anyway beneficial to the project's git history after the merge.

 It is usually worth taking a few minutes to rework your history before requesting review.
 Doing so may well save a round of review.

 #### Write a meaningful PR title and description {#write-a-meaningful-pr-title-and-description}

-Remember the earlier rule: make the reviewer's job as simple as possible.
-Context is key to that.
+Context is key to empowering the reviewer.

 **The title must describe what changes.
 The description must explain why, and give the reviewers enough context to make their review efficient.**

-The description should address the following questions.
+The description should usually address the following questions.

 - Why are we doing this?
 (What problem exists or what goal are you pursuing?)
 - What does this PR change?